How Conflict Builds Connection in Marriage

 As conflict arises, you develop discernment about what truly matters and what (or who) is threatening the unity in your marriage.
 I often tell my marriage coaching clients, “Your spouse is not the problem; the problem is the problem.”
 We need discernment to see all the ways the Enemy is trying to wreak havoc in our homes.
 We need discernment to understand the root of the conflict instead of focusing on the symptoms of the conflict.
 Praying together when conflict arises is one of the best ways to develop discernment and foster stronger unity in your marriage.

-Learn to Listen
+Conflict Builds Connection as You Learn to Listen

 Most people can hear but many do not listen.
 Listening is a learned skill.
 The problem is most people listen to respond, not to understand.
 Jesus was an extraordinary listener.
 He listened to his disciples’ fears.
 He listened to the story of the woman at the well.
 He listened to the questions asked of him by the Pharisees.
 And he listens to you and me.
 When we seek to first understand our spouse, even in conflict, we are acting like Christ.
 Proverbs 18:13 reminds us “To answer before listening— that is folly and shame” (NIV).
-The next time conflict arises in your marriage, listen to understand where your spouse is coming from.
+The next time conflict arises in your marriage, see how conflict can build connection and listen to understand where your spouse is coming from.
 Listen to find common ground.
 Listen to show grace where needed.
 Listen as Jesus did.

 Embrace Empathy